 EQ Profiles for LOCA and HELB accident environments

-The primary role of is to ensure that electrical equipment important to safety can perform its safety function(s) with no failure mechanism that could lead to common cause failures under postulated service conditions.
+The primary role of EQ is to ensure that electrical equipment important to safety can perform its safety function(s) with no failure mechanism that could lead to common cause failures under postulated service conditions.
 It is degradation with time (aging), followed by exposure to the environmental extremes of temperature, pressure, humidity, radiation, vibration, or chemical spray resulting from design basis events which presents a potential for causing common cause failures of EQ equipment.
 For this reason, a qualified life should be established for equipment with significant aging mechanisms unless aging is adequately addressed by periodic surveillance and maintenance.
 The methods used in establishing a qualified life should be based on type testing, operating experience, analysis, or any combination thereof.

 For (non-EQ) safety-related equipment located in mild environments and which has no significant aging mechanisms, a qualified life is not required.
 This equipment shall be selected for application to the specific service conditions based on sound engineering practices and manufacturer’s recommendations.